Working with the Community Learning Service

 - local authority services

-The CEF supports the delivery of both accredited and non-accredited learning programmes in accordance with the Adult Education Budget.
+Community education funding supports the delivery of both accredited and non-accredited learning programmes in accordance with the Adult Education Budget.

 Accredited provision relates to courses that lead to qualifications with particular focus on adults (19 plus) without level 2 qualifications who are unemployed and on active benefits.

-Non-accredited provision are non-formal courses designed to support adults (19 plus) to re-connect with learning, gain new skills, improve health and wellbeing, access employment, progress to accredited courses, develop local communities or support their children's learning and development.
+Non-accredited provision are non-formal courses designed to support adults to re-connect with learning, gain new skills, improve health and wellbeing, access employment, progress to accredited courses, develop local communities or support their children's learning and development.

 The CEF is open at set times throughout the academic year.